-One of the best parts about our two week trip was that all our most useful Morocco tips came from locals because we had a guide and driver in the know.
+One of the best parts about our 14 day Morocco itinerary was that all our most useful Morocco tips came from locals because we had a guide and driver in the know.
 We ate at the best restaurants, tipped the right amount, and enjoyed more authentic cultural experiences.

 I’d highly recommend a guided tour for these reasons but even if you travel independently, you’ll be all set with my best travel tips below!